A product roadmap can be used to educate the market about your product vision, making product roadmaps a powerful tool for sales teams.

 It puts power in the hands of the buyer

 Everyone talks about buyer power.
 To succeed in sales, you have to let the buyer direct the conversation.
 By showing a customer your product roadmap, you’re not only giving them information — you’re giving them control over the conversation.
-A product roadmap is an amazing leverage point because you don’t have to start assuming what’s important or talking about everything.
-A customer will generally look at your product roadmap, and start inquiring about the items that are relevant to them.
+A roadmap is an amazing leverage point because you don’t have to start assuming what’s important or talking about everything.
+A customer will generally look at your roadmap, and start inquiring about the items that are relevant to them.

 It streamlines internal communication (and confusion)